 Apologies for the mistake, sir.
 Please allow me to fix this for you and get your package delivered later in the evening

-Did they fulfill their promise?
+Did they fulfil their promise?
 Could they make you feel you can trust them?

 Did you have a good experience with them and would you recommend them to your friends?